-- Concluding Observations on the 5th Periodic Report (CCPR/C/JPN/CO/5) Refer to the paragraph 32 mentioned above. - (2) Summary of the Relevant Information from the 6th Periodic Report of Japan (CCPR/C/JPN/6) The Government notes that on the basis of the Ainu Culture Promotion Law which entered into force on July 1, 1997, the Government funds the Foundation for Research and Promotion of Ainu
+- (1) Concluding Observations on the 5th Periodic Report (CCPR/C/JPN/CO/5) Refer to the paragraph 32 mentioned above. - (2) Summary of the Relevant Information from the 6th Periodic Report of Japan (CCPR/C/JPN/6)

-Culture and is trying to expand the measures related to the Ainu people.175
+The Government notes that on the basis of the Ainu Culture Promotion Law which entered into force on July 1, 1997, the Government funds the Foundation for Research and Promotion of Ainu Culture as a central organization for the promotion and is trying to expand the measures related to the Ainu people.219

 Including the issue as to the supplementary reading books as noted above in point 1, the manner in which to convey the history and culture of the Ainu in school education is a crucial issue.
-Nevertheless, the system to evaluate the effects of numerous measures is unclear.
+Nevertheless, the system to monitor expansion of implementation of measures is not clear.